Murder of Roseann Quinn: Investigation and aftermath

 In the days before DNA evidence, there was little to connect Quinn to her killer.
 No one at Tweeds knew the identity of the man with whom she had left, nor could they recall his appearance.
 The crime scene had been effectively sanitized.
-Desperate to crack a case that had been on the front pages for days, the New York City Police Department (NYPD) released a police sketch that ran in several New York City newspapers on Sunday, January 7, 1973.
+Desperate to crack a case that had been on the front pages for days, the New York City Police Department (NYPD) released a police sketch that ran in several New York City newspapers on January 7, 1973.
 The sketch was not of the killer, but was that of Wilson's acquaintance Geary Guest.

 Guest was not sure whether Wilson had committed the murder until he saw Quinn's name in a newspaper article.
 Fearing that he might be charged as an accessory after the fact, Guest first called his friend Fred Ebb and Ebb's personal assistant, Gary Greenwood.
 Guest told Ebb and Greenwood that he could not tell them what had happened over the phone, but said that it was the worst thing with which anyone could be involved.
 He said he was going to California to see them and then hung up.
-Guest arrived at Ebb's home in Bel Air, Los Angeles the next day and then told Ebb and Greenwood about Wilson and the murder.
+Guest arrived at Ebb's home in Bel Air, Los Angeles, the next day and then told Ebb and Greenwood about Wilson and the murder.
 Guest said that he had been out with Wilson and had left early because he had to go to work in the morning.
 He said that when he woke up, Wilson had not returned to the apartment, and Guest became worried.
 Wilson subsequently arrived and confessed the murder to him, and Guest gave him money.